sammarcus/kwk-level-2-lecture-012-jquery-ui-games-teacher-l2/README.md

   }
 }
 ```
 Notice that we have the `||`, meaning if there is a winner OR a tie, we know the game has come to an end.
 Cool!
 We're nearly done, but now comes the fun part of adding jQuery.
 We'll need to have a function that listens for when a player clicks on a cell and then calls `doTurn()` with the data it needs.
+This is where jQuery shines!

 ```js
 var attachListeners = function() {